 Let’s take a closer look at each of these components.

-Management leadership should demonstrate a commitment to reduce or eliminate patient handling hazards through establishing a written program that addresses issues, such as:
+Management should demonstrate a commitment to reduce or eliminate patient handling hazards by developing a written program that addresses issues, such as:

 Employee participation should include:

-Employers should conduct an analysis of the workplace to identify existing and potential workplace hazards and find ways to correct these hazards.
+Employers should conduct an analysis of workplace tasks to identify existing and potential workplace hazards and find ways to correct these hazards.

 This includes implementing administrative and engineering controls to help prevent ergonomic injuries.